 All members invited to your free Workspaces are granted Workspace admin status by default.
-Should you need greater permission granularity, you may want to upgrade the Workspace to Business Class, where Workspace members can be downgraded to non-admin status.
+Should you need greater permission granularity, you may want to upgrade the Workspace to Premium, where Workspace members can be downgraded to non-admin status.

 If you're not able to change admins after the previous admin leaves

 If the only admin is no longer affiliated with your Workspace, you're unable to contact them, you don't know their password, and they were not using a company email address for their Trello account, you will not be able to gain control of the Workspace.
 If this is the case, these steps can help you get going with a new Workspace.